 - Not suitable if you want to use the cms as a database.

-The notable thing in DatoCMS is that it is written in GraphQL and is Git-based.
+The notable thing in DatoCMS is that it is written in GraphQL and is API-based.
 GraphQL defines the operations supported by the API, including input arguments and possible responses, offering an unfailing contract that specifies the capabilities of an API.

 DatoCMS also includes a visual content schema builder, webhooks, easy image manipulation, multilingual content, and other features.